Tanujarora100/Devops-Interview-Notes/Devops-Notes/Linux/FileManagement/FindCommand.md

 ## Finding the Smallest File

-To find the smallest file in the system, use the following command:

 ```bash
 find / -type f -exec du -h {} + | sort -h | head -n 1
 ```